Abhishek24122000/Abhishek24122000/README.md

 ##  About Me
  **Abhishek Palsodkar** — Data Analyst & AI automation enthusiast
  Passionate about solving real-world problems with data
- Skilled in ML, NLP, dashboards, and scalable data solutions
+ Skilled in ML, dashboards, and scalable data solutions
  Focused on automation, analytics, and intelligent pipelines

 ---